When it comes to UPF fabric and UV protection clothing, there's one question I get all the time:

 While most fabrics do provide some level of protection, their UPF ratings are not all equal or as high as you may think.
 They should have a UPF rating above 50 (UPF 50+) for their UV protection fabrics.
 Here we want to break down the factors for choosing the best sun protection fabrics

 To make it clear ...

-A UPF protection clothing with rate 50 means that only 2% (1/50th) of the Ultraviolet rays can penetrate the UPF fabrics.
+A UPF protection clothing with rate 50 means that only 2% (1/50th) of the Ultraviolet rays can penetrate the UV blocking fabrics.
 So the bigger the UPF rating is, The more UV protective the clothing is.

 Note that you have heard terms like "SPF clothing", "SPF fabric" or "UV fabric".
-They are technically wrong since SPF is for sun clothing and not for sun blocking clothing and fabrics.
+They are technically wrong since SPF is for sun screens and not for UV blocking fabrics and clothing.
 Learn more about why SPF is different from UPF and Why SPF fabric doesn't exist!

 I didn't know this either until I witnessed a friend get a sunburn on her back after playing tennis in the sun despite wearing her cotton t-shirt for protection.

 Up to 80% of the sun's UVA and UVB rays can still reach your skin on a cloudy day.